onlive/ruby_git_hooks/README.md

 instance, or don't accept commit messages with non-ASCII characters.

 Those preferences are specific to you, but not specific to the repo.
-Clearly you should have a personal ~/.git_hooks/ directory containing your preferred hooks, which are then copied into each new repo you clone.
-Ruby_git_hooks can help.
+Clearly you should have a personal ~/.git_hooks directory containing your preferred hooks, which are then copied into each new repo you clone.
+Ruby_git_hooks does exactly that, but the commane is "git hclone" instead of "git clone" unless you override it.

+You can also call "git add-hooks" to refresh the project's hooks from your ~/.git_hooks directory, in case your hooks have changed or files may have been corrupted.
+This also works if you cloned without hooks or otherwise have an existing repository without your hooks.

-### .bashrc
+### Using .bashrc to Override Git Clone

-You'll need to add a hack to your .bashrc to override "git clone" itself.
-The hack below allows you to add an executable like "git-clone" to your path and have it be used in preference to the regular git-clone in `git --exec-path`.
+To override "git clone" itself, you'll need a hack to your .bashrc The hack below allows you to add an executable like "git-clone" to your path and have it be used in preference to the regular git-clone in `git --exec-path`.